UoM-Data-Science-Platforms/gm-sde/projects/025 - Watkinson/README.md

 ---
 ### COVID vaccinations
-To obtain a table with first and second vaccine doses per patient.
+To obtain a table with first, second, third... etc vaccine doses per patient.

 _Assumptions_

 - GP records can often be duplicated.
 The assumption is that if a patient receives two vaccines within 14 days of each other then it is likely that both codes refer to the same vaccine.
-However, it is possible that the first code's entry into the record was delayed and therefore the second code is in fact a second dose.
-This query simply gives the earliest and latest vaccine for each person together with the number of days since the first vaccine.
 - The vaccine can appear as a procedure or as a medication.
 We assume that the presence of either represents a vaccination

 _Input_